 RSV — Spreading the Facts

-While anyone can get the RSV infection, it is most common in children under two-years of age and it is the number one cause of lower respiratory infections and pneumonia in those aged under one-year-old.
-Most children will have had RSV by the age of two and reinfection is common and may recur throughout life.
+While anyone can get an RSV infection, it is most common in children under 2 years old, and it’s the leading cause of lower respiratory infections and pneumonia in those under 12 months old.
+Most children will have RSV by the time they are 2 years old, and reinfection is common and may recur throughout life.

-RSV is traditionally more common in winter and early spring and outbreaks generally occur annually in communities, classrooms and childcare centers.
+RSV is traditionally more common in winter and early spring, with the RSV season running from November through March.
+Outbreaks generally occur annually in communities, classrooms, and childcare centers.

 The Spread of RSV